mc2-project/opaque-sql/docs/src/usage/usage.rst

                   data = [("foo", 4), ("bar", 1), ("baz", 5)]
                   df = sqlContext.createDataFrame(data).toDF("word", "count")

 2. Create an encrypted DataFrame from the unencrypted version.
-Opaque SQL makes this as easy as calling ``.encrypted`` (*note*: this call is only supported in trusted driver mode).
+Opaque SQL makes this as easy as calling ``.encrypted`` (*note*: this call is only supported in insecure mode).

    Scala: